mshem/Elevators/readme.txt

 Each floor can have many elevators, but elevators may only be on a single floor at once.
 An elevator can have many people, but each person can only be on a single elevator at once.
 People have a current floor and an intended floor.

+I found this assignment very challenging and was unable to achieve full functionality.